Climdyn/qgs/documentation/notes/joss_paper/paper.md

 # Summary

 `qgs` is a a Python implementation of an idealized atmospheric model which displays a typical mid-latitudes variability.
-It consists in a spectral 2-layer quasi-geostrophic atmosphere on a beta-plane, coupled to a simple land or shallow-water ocean component.
+It consists in a spectral two-layers quasi-geostrophic atmosphere on a beta-plane, coupled to a simple land or shallow-water ocean component.

-* In the case of an ocean component, it reproduces the model MAOOAM proposed in [@DDV2016].
-In [@VDDG2015], this model version was shown to reproduce a low-frequency variability (LFV) typical of the ocean-atmosphere coupling.
+* In the case of an ocean component, it reproduces the MAOOAM model proposed in @DDV2016.
+In @VDDG2015, this model version was shown to reproduce a low-frequency variability (LFV) typical of the ocean-atmosphere coupling.
 This coupling consists in both mechanical and heat exchange interactions between the two components.
-* In the case of a land component, it can reproduce the model proposed in [@RP1982] and [@CT1987] with a mechanical coupling due to the friction between the land and the atmosphere.
-It can also reproduce the model proposed in [@LHHBD2018], with mechanical coupling and heat exchange.
+* In the case of a land component, it can reproduce the model proposed in @RP1982 and @CT1987 with a mechanical coupling due to the friction between the land and the atmosphere.
+It can also reproduce the model proposed in @LHHBD2018, with mechanical coupling and heat exchange.

 `qgs` being a spectral model means that the partial differential equations (PDEs) ruling the time evolution of its fields are decomposed on a basis of functions defined on its spatial domain.